 The CEO and CFO have designed, or caused to be designed under their supervision, internal controls over financial reporting (ICFR) to provide reasonable assurance regarding the reliability of financial reporting and the preparation of financial statements for external purposes in accordance with IFRS.
-Due to the recency of the acquisition of KCPL, AGF did not include KCPL in the ICFR framework for the three months ended February 28, 2025.
 Management's assessment was based on the framework established in Internal Control - Integrated Framework (2013) issued by the Committee of Sponsoring Organizations of the Treadway Commission.

-There have been no changes to the Company's ICFR during the three months ended February 28, 2025 that have materially affected or are reasonably likely to materially affect the Company's ICFR.
+There have been no changes to the Company's ICFR during the three and six months ended May 31, 2025 that have materially affected or are reasonably likely to materially affect the Company's ICFR.